unitaryfund/qce24-tutorial/README.md

 ## Setup

-To set up the environment for the Jupyter notebooks, please choose from the following options:
+To set up the environment for the Jupyter notebooks, please choose from one of the following options:

 ### Locally
 1. Clone this repository to your local machine.